Two different medications for the same condition.

 Telehealth

-Suboxone is available through telehealth.
-Methadone is not.
+Suboxone is available through telehealth; methadone generally is not.

-For patients without a nearby methadone clinic, or those whose circumstances do not allow daily visits, Suboxone through telehealth may be the most practical option.
+For patients without a nearby methadone OTP, or whose circumstances make frequent in-person OTP visits difficult, Suboxone through telehealth is often the more practical option.

 How the choice is made